guilleguells/Optimizing-Sports-League-Schedulling/README.md

 # Sports League Scheduling Models

 This repository contains several Jupyter notebooks implementing different Integer Programming (IP) formulations and heuristics for Single Round Robin (SRR) league scheduling.
-The files include the source code for the integer programming formulations developed as part of the thesis "Optimizing Sports League Scheduling: A Comparative Study of Integer Programming Approaches."
+The source code was developed as part of the thesis *"Optimizing Sports League Scheduling: A Comparative Study of Integer Programming Approaches."*

 ## File Descriptions

 1. **DevelopedHeuristic_Stages_1and2.ipynb**
-   - First part of the proposed iterative heuristic.
+   - Implements the first stages of our proposed iterative heuristic.
-   - Generates an initial feasible set of home–away patterns in a sustainable manner (Stage 1) and confirms feasibility (Stage 2).
+   - Generates an initial feasible set of home–away patterns.
-   - The resulting feasible patterns are passed on to the next notebook.
+   - **Note:** Evaluated on an instance with 20 teams to illustrate efficiency versus other pattern-based methods.

 2. **DevelopedHeuristic_Stages_3and4.ipynb**
-   - Continues from the output of the Stages 1 and 2 notebook.
+   - Continues from Stages 1 and 2.
    - Incorporates advanced constraints (e.g., carry-over effect) and finalizes the schedule.
-   - Demonstrates how the reduced solution space approach can outperform classical methods as league size grows.

 3. **Direct_Team_Pairing.ipynb**
-   - Implements an intuitive IP model that directly pairs teams in each round.
+   - Implements a direct IP model that pairs teams each round.
-   - Typically offers polynomial complexity and achieves optimal solutions with moderate computational effort.
+   - **Note:** Tested on a 10-team instance.

 4. **Pattern-Based_Classical_Decomposition_Phase1.ipynb**
-   - Phase 1 of the classical decomposition approach: produces a feasible schedule of pattern pairings.
+   - Phase 1 of the classical decomposition approach, generating a feasible schedule of pattern pairings.
-   - The generated schedule (patterns vs. patterns) feeds into Phase 2 for final team assignment.
+   - **Note:** Run on a 10-team instance.

 5. **Pattern-Based_Classical_Decomposition_Phase2.ipynb**
-   - Phase 2 of the classical decomposition approach: assigns teams to the pattern schedule from Phase 1.
+   - Phase 2 of the classical decomposition approach, assigning teams to patterns.
-   - Completes the two-step method widely referenced in scheduling literature.
+   - **Note:** Run on a 10-team instance.

 6. **Pattern-Based_Integrated.ipynb**
-   - A single, integrated pattern-based model that includes all constraints (home–away sequences, fairness, COE) in one formulation.
+   - A fully integrated pattern-based model that includes all constraints in a single formulation.
-   - Comprehensive but potentially expensive for larger leagues due to exponential growth in variables and constraints.
+   - **Note:** Due to its exponential complexity, this model is demonstrated on a 6-team instance.

 ## How to Use

-- **DevelopedHeuristic_Stages_1and2** → **DevelopedHeuristic_Stages_3and4**:
+- **DevelopedHeuristic_Stages_1and2** → **DevelopedHeuristic_Stages_3and4:**
-  Run the first notebook to generate and validate feasible patterns, then pass its output to the second notebook for final scheduling under carry-over constraints.
+  Run the first notebook to generate and validate feasible patterns, then feed its output into the second notebook to finalize the schedule under advanced constraints.

-- **Pattern-Based_Classical_Decomposition_Phase1** → **Pattern-Based_Classical_Decomposition_Phase2**:
+- **Pattern-Based_Classical_Decomposition_Phase1** → **Phase2:**
-  Use Phase 1 to build a pattern pairing schedule.
-Feed that schedule into Phase 2 to complete the assignment of teams to patterns.
+  Use Phase 1 to build a schedule of pattern pairings, then run Phase 2 to assign teams to these patterns.

-- **Direct_Team_Pairing** and **Pattern-Based_Integrated**:
+- **Direct_Team_Pairing** and **Pattern-Based_Integrated:**
-  These are standalone notebooks that illustrate alternative IP approaches.
-Run them independently to compare their performance against the decomposition or heuristic methods.
+  These notebooks are standalone and can be run independently for performance comparisons.

 ## Requirements

 - [Python 3.x](https://www.python.org/)
 - [Jupyter Notebook](https://jupyter.org/)
 - [Gurobi](https://www.gurobi.com/) (or another solver compatible with `gurobipy`)
-- Any additional libraries (e.g., `numpy`) may be specified at the top of each notebook.
+- Additional libraries as specified in each notebook.

 ## License and Citation

-Feel free to adapt or extend these notebooks for research or practical scheduling.
-If you publish results using this code, please cite the corresponding paper or thesis to acknowledge the original work.
+Feel free to adapt or extend these notebooks for research or practical scheduling applications.
+If you use this code, please cite the corresponding paper or thesis to acknowledge the original work.